Eurostar + NightJet to Austria

 This sleeper-train service to Austria means that you can travel overnight to Austrian Tirol, and get two extra days on the slopes

-Overnight rail travel has always been an attractive prospect for skiers, making the journey part of the holiday and adding two extra days on the slopes.
+Overnight rail travel has always attracted skiers, making the journey part of the holiday and adding two extra days on the slopes.

-You may have read articles about the renaissance of sleeper trains in Europe.
+You may have read about the renaissance of sleeper trains in Europe.
 OBB’s NightJet network is a big part of that.
-A growing fleet of well-maintained NightJet sleeper trains criss-cross Europe’s moonlit landscapes while sleeping passengers dream about the destinations ahead.
+A growing fleet of well-maintained NightJet sleeper trains criss-cross Europe’s moonlit landscapes while sleeping passengers dream about their destinations ahead.

-For skiers, the NightJet is one of the ways to reach two of Austria’s big hitting ski regions, Tirol and Salzburgland.
-Starting from the UK, Tirolean ski resorts are accessed by taking a Eurostar to Brussels, ICE train to Cologne and then NightJet to Kufstein, Wörgl, Jenbach and Innsbruck HBF stations, with transfers to resorts by train, bus or taxi from there.
+For skiers, the NightJet is one of the best ways to reach two of Austria’s big hitting ski regions, such as Tirol and Salzburgerland.
+Starting from the UK, travellers can access Tirolean ski resorts by taking a Eurostar to Brussels, followed by an ICE train to Cologne and then NightJet to Kufstein, Wörgl, Jenbach and Innsbruck HBF stations.
+From there, you can transfer to resorts by train, bus or taxi.

-Ski resorts in Salzburgland are accessed from the UK by a Eurostar to Brussels or Paris and then a NightJet to Salzburg.
-From there, onward rail connections get you to the ski resorts.
-Quite a lot of ski resorts in Austria have railway stations located in the resort village, which is very convenient.
+The journey is similar for ski resorts in Salzburgerland: a Eurostar train to Brussels or Paris, and then the NightJet to Salzburg.
+From there, onward rail connections take you to ski resorts.
+Many Austrian resorts have railway stations within the resort village, making train travel convenient.

 Your NightJet options